About

 Cruz creates layered compositions that oscillate between figuration and abstraction, capturing moments of sublimity and introspection.
 His visceral, swirling use of paint reveals a commitment to uncovering universal truths, while his intuitive, experimental approach underscores painting as a site of discovery and transformation.

-Cruz’s dedication to his practice has culminated in notable achievements, including exhibitions in New York City and London, as well as a residency at the Tracey Emin Artist Residency in Margate, Kent, England (2023–24).
-His first solo exhibition, Just To Keep You Satisfied, opened in March 2025 at Hurst Contemporary, London.
-His upcoming duo presentation, Myths, Flesh, and Faith with Freight + Volume Gallery, New York City, opens October 18, 2025.
-Previous exhibitions include Breakthrough at James Fuentes, New York City (2023), and Figurative Impressions at Hurst Contemporary, London (2024).
+Cruz’s dedication to his practice has led to exhibitions in New York City and London, as well as a residency at the Tracey Emin Artist Residency in Margate, Kent, England (2023–24).
+His most recent exhibition, "Divine Myth - Faith and Flesh," was presented at Freight + Volume Gallery in New York City and closed in January 2025.
+His first solo exhibition, "Just to Keep You Satisfied," opened in March 2025 at Hurst Contemporary in London.
+Previous exhibitions include Figurative Impressions at Hurst Contemporary, London (2024).